Lundalogik/LimeBootstrapAppStore/CreateCustomerBFUS/README.md

 #CreateCustomerBFUS

 ##Info
-This app is a supplement to the big LIME Pro - BFUS integration that gathers data from BFUS and writes it to LIME.
+This app is a supplement to the big LIME Pro - BFUS integration where updates in BFUS are automatically sent to LIME Pro.
 It could however, from a technical standpoint, also be used separately.

 The app lets the user create a LIME Pro prospect customer in BFUS.
 The customer will then automatically be part of the main integration.
 It is also possible to udpate some data in LIME Pro and send it to BFUS.